kidGodzilla/snowball-thrower/README.md

-# World of Final Fantasy XP Auto-Grinder
+# Pokemon Scarlet / Violet Infinite Money Ace Tournament Grinder

-A fork of a fork of a fork, modified to grind XP in a specific location in World of Final Fantasy, to level my character past level 60, so I can max out a few things in the game.
+A fork of a fork of a fork of a fork, modified to grind the Ace Tournament in a specific location in Pokemon Scarlet / Violet.
+Assumes you have a strong Pokemon in position 1 that can one-shot everyone and survive for hours (Google Inifite money builds).

 See previous projects for some more detailed information / setup process.